Brett-Kennedy/DataConsistencyChecker/README.md

 DataConsistencyChecker may flag a row, for example, for having a very large value in Column A, a value with an unsual number of digits in Column D, an unusually long string in Column C, and values with unusual rounding in Column D and Column G. As with any outlier detection scheme, it is difficult to gauge the outlier-ness of each of these, but DataConsistencyChecker does have the desirable property that each of these is simple to comprehend.

+As this tool is limited to interpretable outlier detection methods, it does not test for the multi-dimensional outliers detected by other algorithms such as Isolation Forest.
+These outlier detection algorithms should generally also be executed to have a full understanding of the outliers present in the data.

 ## Intallation
 The code consists of a single [python file](https://github.com/Brett-Kennedy/DataConsistencyChecker/blob/main/check_data_consistency.py) which may be downloaded and included in any projct.
 It does not rely on any other tools than numpy, pandas, scipy, matplotlib, seaborn, and other standard libraries.
 Once downloaded, it may be included as: